-For a lot of the first two books, The Wheel of Time feels like a horror adjacent fantasy.
-The story is driven by the attempts at survival and the heroism of our characters to help each other in that respect.
+For a lot of the first two books, The Wheel of Time is a horror adjacent fantasy.
+The story is driven by the attempts at survival and the heroism of our characters in the face of monsters come to life.
 While those elements continue in this book, we are also given a story that becomes more action-adventure adjacent, too.
 As a result, The Dragon Reborn contains a lot more fun and laughs than the first two volumes of the series and it is a welcome change.

 WHAT I Did not LIKE

 For the first ninety-seven percent of this novel, it was was easily my favorite in the series.
 However, I think Jordan really failed to stick the landing with this book.
 He told a story that featured everyone except Rand – who was absent for the vast majority of the novel – and then sidelined all of those characters and plot threads in favor of Rand at the end.
 It was like Jordan did not know how to send this story off so he essentially wrote an ending more befitting Books 1 and 2.

 We spend a lot of time with Perrin but do not know his fate.
 I guess that functions as a cliffhanger leading into the next book.
 However, I feel much more annoyed by this than anxious.
 Jordan will have to pay this off in the next book.